BDunham484/REO-READwagon/Develop/README.md

 ## Questions

-* If you have any questions you can find me here: <https://www.github.com/a>
+* If you have any questions you can find me here: <https://www.github.com/BDunham484>
-* You can also reach me here: a
+* You can also reach me here: bdunham484@gmail.com

 Back to [Table of Contents](#table-of-contents)